Sustainability

 Where We Are Today

-We're moving away from individual polybags for all new products ordered.
+We're working to move away from individual polybags for all new products ordered.
 We've replaced our plastic hang tags with safety pins and thread, and reduced our total paper usage in all our hang tags.
 The reduction in hang tag size on our outerwear for one style alone resulted in a savings of 70,000 square inches of card stock, a weight equivalent of 30lbs!
 We've also transitioned to using less packaging overall for our socks and gloves.
 Our hang tags are now made from recycled paper, uncoated, and can be recycled or composted.

 Goal: Responsible Energy Usage